The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 }

-The first part of the call, #element:not(.changed), is a DOM element selector you'd like to monitor.
-Any time this element appears on the page or is changed, the experiment will be activated either once or multiple times depending on the last parameter.
+The first part of the call, #element:not(.changed), is a DOM element selector you would like to monitor.
+Any time this element displays on the page or is changed, the experiment is activated once or multiple times depending on the last parameter.
 You can use any DOM selector that can be used with jQuery.
-If you change the selected element or its children in Variation code, you'll create an infinite loop.
+If you change the selected element or its children in the variation code, you create an infinite loop.
 You can prevent this by excluding selectors with an added class, as shown in the code example.
-You would add the ".changed" class in experiment code.
+You would add the ".changed" class in the experiment code.

 The second part of the call, activate, activates the experiment with the given ID.

 The last parameter, true, tells the DOM mutation call that you want to reactivate the experiment every time the selector changes or is added to the page.
-Adding false here will activate the experiment only once.
-This is useful when you're appending content to the page and you don't want to append every time the DOM selector changes.
+Adding false here activates the experiment once.
+This is useful when you are appending content to the page and you do not want to append every time the DOM selector changes.

 /*